Kahlil Gibran

 In the words of Suheil Bushrui and Joe Jenkins, Gibran's life was "often caught between Nietzschean rebellion, Blakean pantheism and Sufi mysticism".
 Gibran discussed different themes in his writings and explored diverse literary forms.
 Salma Khadra Jayyusi has called him "the single most important influence on Arabic poetry and literature during the first half of [the twentieth] century", and he is still celebrated as a literary hero in Lebanon.
 At the same time, "most of Gibran's paintings expressed his personal vision, incorporating spiritual and mythological symbolism", with art critic Alice Raphael recognizing in the painter a classicist, whose work owed "more to the findings of Da Vinci than it [did] to any modern insurgent".
 His "prodigious body of work" has been described as "an artistic legacy to people of all nations".

-Career
+Life and career

 Childhood

 The Gibran family in the 1880s (Note: Left to right: Gibran, Khalil (father), Sultana (sister), Boutros (half-brother), Kamila (mother).)